NecipAkgz/fhevm-example-factory/docs/basic/decryption/public-decrypt-multiple-values.md

 import {ZamaEthereumConfig} from "@fhevm/solidity/config/ZamaConfig.sol";

 /**
- * @notice Highest die roll game with public decryption of multiple values.
+ * @notice Dice game demonstrating public decryption of multiple encrypted values.
- *         Two players roll encrypted 8-sided dice, results are made publicly
- *         decryptable.
-Demonstrates handling multiple encrypted values in
- *         checkSignatures() where ORDER MATTERS - the cts[] array must match
+ *         Shows how to use checkSignatures() with multiple values, highlighting
- *         the order of values in the ABI-encoded result.
+ *         that the order in cts[] must match the ABI-encoded results.
  *
- * @dev Uses FHE.randEuint8() + FHE.makePubliclyDecryptable() for both dice rolls.
+ * @dev Uses FHE.randEuint8() and FHE.makePubliclyDecryptable().
- *      ⚠️ Order matters in cts[] array for checkSignatures!
  */
 contract HighestDieRoll is ZamaEthereumConfig {
     // Simple counter to assign a unique ID to each new game.